4-carrillo/Stochastic_Simulation/Projects/readme.md

 # Projects

-Projectos Using Computational tools for  Stochastich Methods
+Projects Using Computational tools for  Stochastich Methods